fgheysels/iotedge-opcua-publisher/readme.md

 ## Deploy the required Azure Resources

+To be able to complete this PoC, we need some Azure Resources:

+- IoT Hub (used to manage the IoT Edge device and ingest telemetry)
+- EventHub (IoT Hub will route data to an EventHub)
+- Timeseries Insights

 Deploy the ARM template that is found in .\src\arm

 This can be done via the Azure Portal (Deploy a custom Template) or via the following command: